fruitsamples/Trailers/ReadMe.txt

 ===========================================================================
 PACKAGING LIST:

-This Project contains 2 product: a Safari web application, and an iPhone web application.
+This Project contains 2 products: a Safari web application and an iPhone web application.

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

-Version 1.0.1
-- Extracted the ReadMe out of the .dcproj bundle
+-Extracted the ReadMe out of the .dcproj bundle -Updated data source URL.

-Version 1.0
-- First version.

 ===========================================================================
-Copyright (C) 2009 Apple Inc. All rights reserved.
+Copyright (C) 2009-2010 Apple Inc. All rights reserved.